typing-tech/charachorder-config.com/docs/SerialAPI.md

 - The PARAMS subcommand resets the parameters to factory defaults and commits.
 - The KEYMAPS subcommand resets the keymaps to the factory defaults and commits.
 - The STARTER subcommand adds starter chordmaps.
 This does not clear the chordmap library, but adds to it, replacing those that have the same chord.
+- The FUNC subcommand adds only the functional chordmaps.
+These include backspace, delete, and arrow key chordmaps.
 - The CLEARCML subcommand permanently deletes all the chordmaps stored in the device memory.
 - (in progress) The UPGRADECML subcommand attemps to upgrade chordmaps that the system detects are older.